ClicknClear/Public-Resources/Verification.md

 If you need further support please reach out to [techteam@clicknclear.com](mailto:techteam@clicknclear.com)

 ## Recording Filename Template
-The recording filename template can be used to automatically convert the user entered filenames into your own file name structure.
+The recording file name template can be used to automatically convert the user entered file names into your own file name structure.
-Here is an example of a valid filename template:
+Here is an example of a valid file name template:

 `{{division}}_{{countryCode}}_{{entryName}}`